tuhh-softsec/microSecEnD/docs/pages/dataset/sqshq_piggymetrics.md

 #### R1 {#rule01}

-This rule is unknown:
+This rule is partially adhered to:
-1. The @EnableZuulProxy annotation is present,
+1. The [@EnableZuulProxy](https://cloud.spring.io/spring-cloud-netflix/multi/multi__router_and_filter_zuul.html#netflix-zuul-reverse-proxy) annotation is present,
 1. No evidence of separate access to authorization server,
 1. Authorization server route in YML of API Gateway
-1. only file in whole repository is the main class and there is no @EnableResourceServer annotation -> no authorization at gateway
+1. only file in whole directory is the main class and there is no [@EnableResourceServer](https://docs.spring.io/spring-security-oauth2-boot/docs/current/reference/html5/#boot-features-security-oauth2-resource-server) annotation, which shows that there is no authentication/authorization at the API gateway.

 Artifacts:
 - GatewayApplication.java: Line: [10](https://github.com/sqshq/piggymetrics/blob/master/gateway/src/main/java/com/piggymetrics/gateway/GatewayApplication.java#L10)